 |* Tuition and fees subject to change.|

-- Graduates of the Environmental Technician Program who successfully complete the Water Treatment and Pollution Control course will have met the requirements of the Ministry of the Environment Entry-Level Course for Drinking Water Operators (which must be obtained in order to be employed as a Drinking Water Operator).
-This course is delivered by Fleming College in partnership with the Ministry of the Environment and the Walkerton Clean Water Centre
+- Graduates of the Environmental Technician program who successfully pass the Certification Examination in the Water Treatment and Pollution Control course will have met the requirements of the Ministry of the Environment and Climate Control (MOECC) Entry-Level Course for Drinking Water Operators (which must be obtained in order to be employed as a Drinking Water Operator).
+The course is delivered by Fleming College in partnership with the Ministry of the Environment and the Walkerton Clean Water Centre.

 Common First Semester

 Students in our School’s diploma programs take the same courses for first semester after choosing and being accepted into one of our programs.
 This common focus exposes you to a variety of career options and other programs.
 You will have the freedom to explore and obtain a multidisciplinary perspective, while you acquire a base of knowledge and fundamental skills.

 Although students are accepted into a specific program for their first semester, the common first semester allows you to change direction if you find another program or career area is more appealing.
 Once you have successfully completed the common first semester, you can enter the program of your choice in second semester, subject to enrolment capacity.

 Is this You?

 Obviously, you've got to enjoy working outdoors.
 Previous experience working for or volunteering with environmental organizations of any kind is an asset.
 You should also possess:

 - research skills

 - interest in the outdoors and protecting/improving the environment